 The idea of mixing something from the midcentury with something modern sounds absurd to most ears.
-But, as the current kitchen design trends, dominated by cool colors, silver-tipped light bulbs, and colorful kitchen tiles have shown us, this is something very much doable.
+But as the current kitchen design trends, dominated by cool colors, silver-tipped light bulbs, and colorful kitchen tiles, have shown us, this is very much doable.

 So, what is midcentury modern European kitchen design?
-This is a kitchen design pattern where the emphasis is laid on wide-open spaces, clean lines, splashes of wood and color or graphic patterns, and, in some instances, the integration of nature into your kitchen.
+This is a kitchen design pattern that emphasizes wide-open spaces, clean lines, splashes of wood and color or graphic patterns, and, in some instances, the integration of nature into the kitchen.

-In its pure form, the mid century modern European kitchen design employs the honest use of materials.
-This means that decorations and embellishments are kept at a bare minimum.
-Also, this is the design that birthed the open floor plan kitchen.
+In its pure form, the midcentury modern European kitchen design employs the honest use of materials.
+This means that decorations and embellishments are kept to a bare minimum.
+This design also birthed the open floor plan kitchen.

-So, how can you tinker around with it?
-The possible designs of the mid century modern European kitchen are not written in stone.
-Rather, staying true to the original, traditional European kitchen architecture, there are a lot of avenues through which you can add personality to your design.
+So, how can you tinker with it?
+The possible designs of the midcentury modern European kitchen are not written in stone.
+Rather than staying true to the original, traditional European kitchen architecture, there are many avenues through which you can add personality to your design.

-Even better, midcentury modern kitchen design ideas can work well whether you’re building from scratch, or doing a remodeling of your kitchen.
+Even better, midcentury modern kitchen design ideas work well whether you’re building from scratch or remodeling your kitchen.

 How?
 That’s what you’ll find out in this piece.
 So, read on.